 On this page

 There is no specific policy commitment to Evidence-Based Youth Policy in the Czech Republic.

 The National Youth Strategy 2014-2020 included only a measure to reflect the outcomes of Research on Youth Policy and to support the research in the field of Leisure-Time of Children and Youth.
 (Measure no. 2, DCB, Strategic goal no. 3).
-However, there is no public strategy on Youth Research nor state institution devoted to the Youth Research nor specific budget allocation for Youth Policy or Leisure-Time Research.
+However, there is neither a public strategy on Youth Research nor a state institution devoted to the Youth Research nor a specific budget allocation for Youth Policy or Leisure-Time Research.

 Independent Researchers can thus only compete in general Research schemes for basic or applied research support.
 The research needs are not primarily linked to Youth Policy directly, and the Youth policy can thus only react to the outcomes of this independent research.

 National Policy on Research, Development and Innovation for the Years 2016 - 2020 does not reflect Youth Policy needs.
 However, the Ministry of Justice and Ministry of Social Affairs defined own sectoral needs including also particular Youth matters as issues linked to Juvenile offenders and child care.

 The research policy also reflects the need of young people in their desires for knowledge and also open problems solving skills development by supporting them in their own research activities.
 It also focuses on supporting young researchers and their mobility.

 The collection of data about young people is thus managed on the state level as other statistical services by the Act on state statistical service; there is no particular target group of Youth nor Youth Policy.